IBM/ibmi-bob/docs/prepare-the-project/Project-Metadata.md

 ## Vision

 The IBM i projects will self-describe how to build themselves as much as possible.
+The project could be git cloned directly into an IFS directory or onto a client that is more convenient for editing and synchronized to the IFS directory it is built from.
+The project metadata needs to have sufficient information to specify the environment for both editing and compiling.
+The ultimate goal is that a Git project can contain all the information to build a working application.
+I.e. a git hook can trigger the cloning, building, and deploying of a project without any additional dependencies on a target IBM i.
-The Project needs to know how to get source from stream files in a directory hierarchy in a project presumably managed by git, into the IBM i and compiled with all attributes intact.
+The project needs to know how to get source from stream files in a directory hierarchy in a project presumably managed by git, into the IBM i and compiled with all attributes intact.
 The final goal is that a Git project can contain all the information to build a working application.
 I.e. a git hook can trigger the cloning, building, and deploying of a project without any additional dependencies on a target IBM i.

 ## Technical Assumptions